oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/domain-home-on-pv/_index.md

   * `chmod 755 $value-of-weblogicDomainStoragePath`
   * Return to your normal user ID.

-* Message: `ERROR: The create domain job will not overwrite an existing domain.
+**Message**: `ERROR: The create domain job will not overwrite an existing domain.
 The domain folder /shared/domains/domain1 already exists`
 You will see this message if the directory `domains/domain1` exists in the directory named as the value of `weblogicDomainStoragePath` in `create-pv-pvc-inputs.yaml`.
 For example, if the value of  `weblogicDomainStoragePath` is `/tmp/wls-op-4-k8s`, you would need to remove (or move) `/tmp/wls-op-4-k8s/domains/domain1`.